Optimizing Variational Quantum Algorithms with qBang: Efficiently Interweaving Metric and Momentum to Navigate Flat

-While the barren plateau circuit is of no practical use, it illustrates that \bang{} is a highly competitive optimizer when handling flat energy surfaces.
+While the BP circuit is of no practical use, it illustrates that \bang{} is a highly competitive optimizer when handling almost flat energy surfaces.
 We will briefly discuss classical optimization problems before moving on to quantum chemistry, arguably the most promising application for quantum computing to this date.